ejeschke/ginga/doc/install.rst

 * opencv-python (speeds up rotation, mosaicing and some transformations)
 * pyopengl + pycairo (for using OpenGL features; very useful for 4K or larger monitors)
-* filemagic (aids in identifying files when opening them)
+* python-magic (aids in identifying files when opening them)

 ==============================
 Notes on Supported Widget Sets